When all alone in my chair, I just go about wishing...

 - Cyril, the bellringer mouse from the Redwall fic The Urthblood Saga has as his life's ambition to become a warrior someday, resenting his status as a lowly abbey novice and feeling as if his elders will always treat him like a child.
 While he becomes somewhat less enthusastic about the idea and more accepting of his place after his younger brother Cyrus just barely survives being wounded by a visiting soldier, he still has it as his ultimate goal.

-- Demon King Daimao fanfic Keena & the Defendants of Constan Academy has this happen to usual Distressed Damsel Keena, who not only wants friends (due to the remaining charcters being Put on a Bus), but also wants to find herself useful in combat.
+- Demon King Daimao fanfic Keena & the Defendants of Constan Academy has this happen to usual Damsel in Distress Keena, who not only wants friends (due to the remaining characters being Put on a Bus), but also wants to find herself useful in combat.
 Turns out she actually is skilled in combat.
 Chapter 6 reveals that she actually has trained and learned to fight, but never got the opportunity to do so.

 Films — Animated